Alphy14/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script deletes a file from the newly created directory this script deletes the newly created directory this script changes the working directory to the previous one
+this script deletes a file from the newly created directory this script deletes the newly created directory this script changes the working directory to the previous one this script lists the content of the working directory, parent directory and /boot in order